 Tip for buyers:

 Well over 4,000 positive eBay feedback ratings later, I can say that our success stories stand out, while our failures are swept under the second-hand throw-rug of “experience” and “lessons learned”.
 In reality, if you count all of the hours I put into it – just after returning home with the goods – I was making about $1.00 an hour.
-On a good week.
-Here is just a minute sampling of items that I sold:

 What I learned about the things I was selling was a real education, and it was also great practice for product photography.